It’s been a crazy year. In the midst of market changes and ongoing uncertainty, these are the top wealth management trends of 2020.

 Investors have tended to react to the extraordinary circumstances of this year and the volatility in the capital markets in one of three ways:

-1. They’ve realized their portfolio has a higher risk profile than they do.
+Trend: Investors have realized their portfolio has a higher risk profile than they do.

 The volatility of the market this year has led some individuals to reevaluate their risk tolerances.
 These people may have had high-risk, high-reward investments as a heavy percentage of their portfolio but have realized over the course of the year that their real risk tolerance is (much) lower.
 They’ve responded to the new reality by “de-risking” their portfolios to prevent future losses.

-2. They’ve embraced investing in a volatile environment.
+Trend: Investors have embraced investing in a volatile environment.

 On the other hand, some individuals have viewed the market volatility as an opportunity and have used this year to increase portfolio exposure to high-risk, high-reward investments.
 They’ve responded to the current volatile capital market environment by actively investing in certain securities for the chance to reap both long-term and short-term gains.

-3. They’ve taken no tangible action because of uncertainty.
+Trend: Investors have taken no tangible action because of uncertainty.

 For some, Fear Of Missing Out (FOMO) has set in, causing an intense desire to do something with some degree of financial risk (and reward), but these investors don’t know what to do and are afraid of making the wrong move.
 Others, seeing their portfolios yo-yo, feel like their financial future is not secure, but they don’t know if they can “afford” to be more conservative.
 In both cases, no investment strategy changes are made.
+Out of all the wealth management trends I see, this is the most static.

 For wealth managers, having clients understand their personal risk tolerances and balancing those preferences with their financial plan is many times the single biggest challenge.
 Bold financial moves often conflict with balanced, long-term financial planning.
 Some investors have an appetite and ability to take on financial risk.
 For others, this level of risk taking is not prudent.
 Likewise, some investors are very cautious and mistrustful of capital markets, however they need to take investment risk to enable higher long-term financial returns that lead to a secure retirement.
 The consulting element of wealth management will be increasingly important in this environment.